getmyinterns/docs/gmi-docs/docs/school-admins/system-configuration.md

 ## Grades

-Set up the `Students` from which grades can participate in the program and the cut-off date.
+Set up the `Grades` from which students can participate in the program as well as the cut-off date, which is used to calculate the student's graduation date.

 ## Industries